tonychen05/ohio-discord-bot-2024/README.md

 - [An Intro to Git and GitHub for Beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) by HubSpot.
 A good place to start for those with limited prior experience.
 - [git - the simple guide](https://rogerdudler.github.io/git-guide/) covers some basic commands you will use very often.
 - [The GitHub Docs](https://docs.github.com/en) has articles that cover everything you need to know about using GitHub.
 - [The Pro Git ebook](https://git-scm.com/book/en/v2), which is completely free to access online.
-Has very comprehensive information about Git, but might be hard to follow for beginners.
+Has very comprehensive information about Git.

+To learn more about using Python, check out the following resources:
+- TODO find more python resources
+- [The Python docs](https://docs.python.org/3/) has comprehensive information about Python, both for the programming language itself and some common tools you will use when working with Python projects.

 TODO remove old README when done